Senior / Principal Human Factors Consultant

 Typical assignments will include leading client Ergonomics work packages, managing technical delivery to project programmes as well as contributing to Atkins bids and initiatives.
 As a member of a client focused team you will work on a wide variety of projects across a range of sectors of industry in addition to Energy projects.

 You’ll want to make a positive contribution to the development plans of the Human Factors team.
 You use your entrepreneurial thinking and excellent communication skills to liaise with other groups and departments to provide integrated solutions to the client.
 You will also enjoy mentoring and developing junior staff, be reliable and consistent, and have an acceptance of responsibility for work carried out.

 In addition to a willingness to travel to our client sites, you will be able to demonstrate the following:

-• Degree or experience in Human Factors or Applied Psychology or related field
+• Good Degree in Human Factors or Applied Psychology or related field

-• Substantial experience of delivering HF work packages within high hazard industries such as Nuclear, Rail and Oil & Gas
+• Substantial experience of delivering HF work packages within high hazard industries such as Rail, Nuclear and Oil & Gas

 • Substantial experience in the use of Human Factors methods and techniques

 • Knowledge in the application of Human Factors standards and guidelines